If the thought of puppy breath makes you weak in the knees, then I have the perfect holiday for you – National Puppy Day!

 Did you know that, according the ASPCA, the first-year cost of having a dog can range from $700 to $2,000?
 And that’s just for necessities like food, treats, leashes, bowls and crates.
 Add in dog walking, grooming, pet sitting, boarding and training, and the cost goes even higher!

 Make sure your budget can accommodate a little extra each month for recurring pet expenses.
-Also, look into purchasing a pet insurance plan from a company like Petplan.
+Also, look into purchasing a pet insurance plan from a company like Embrace.
 Locking in a premium when your pup is young and healthy can save you a good deal of money down the road.

 How Much Time Do You Have?